iamthewally/OfficeBot/README.md

 Currently works with OpenAI APIs.

 Roadmap:
+  - Get accurate token counts using API rather than estimating it to be 1 token per word
   - Add requirements.txt with pre-reqs.
     - For now try to launch and install whatever is missing.
-Repeat.
-Its just as good...
+Repeat.  don't worry it'll be cool...
+  - Conda env
   - Build out extensions
     - slash /commands to get the system's attention
   - Local LLM usage (targetting starcoder first), option to keep everything private